DogsbodyOps/kafka_2025/README.md

 - `deployment_script.sh` — Generates `.env` and starts services
 - `docker-compose.yml` — Service definitions
 - `old_world/kafka-setup/` — Legacy scripts for reference

+## Azure Pipelines

+- The repository includes an `azure-pipelines.yml` for CI/CD.
+- Pipeline steps:
+  - Check validity of deployment and compose files
+  - Inject secrets as environment variables
+  - Run the deployment script to generate `.env` and start services
+- Sensitive values (e.g., SSL passwords) should be stored as pipeline secrets and not committed to git.

+## Security

+- Do **not** commit `.env` files or secrets to version control.
+- Use Azure Pipeline secrets or Key Vault for sensitive values.
+- Review and secure any credentials, keystore/truststore files, and passwords.

 ## License